AnEmergentAntinomy/ModularTimesTables/README.md

-    c (the coefficient) is the number to multiply by r (the radius) determines the size of the circle m (the modulus) is the amount of points on the circle i (iteration value) is the amount c changes each frame l (the end coefficient) determines how many frames will be in the gif style is the style of line to use (solid,dot,dash,loose_dash,dashdot,etc.) if no style is given it will default to solid
+    c (the coefficient) is the number to multiply by r (the radius) determines the size of the circle m (the modulus) is the amount of points on the circle i (the iteration value) is the amount c changes each frame l (the end coefficient) determines how many frames will be in the gif style is the style of line to use (solid,dot,dash,loose_dash,dashdot,etc.) if no style is given it will default to solid